How to Hire an Intern (+ Free Intern Agreement Template)

 Step 3: Review Resumes & Interview

-It is also necessary to interview them before hiring.
-You can conduct interviews with interns in the same manner that you would interview a potential employee: by phone, video, or in person.
+It is also necessary to interview them before hiring them.
+You can conduct interviews with interns in the same manner that you would interview a potential employee: by phone, by video, or in person.
 In these interviews, you should focus on the intern’s career path and skills needed to succeed in the future.
 Your available position may help them learn and master the skills needed to pursue a career in that field.

 It’s not uncommon for interns to be recommended by a faculty adviser or for there to be only one or two interns available for the exact skills you seek.
 In that case, you may opt not to go through a full interview process.

-Step 4: Hire Your Intern
+Step 4: Hire & Train Your Intern

 Step 5: Pay Your Intern

 If it’s your first time hiring an intern, you may not be sure how best to pay them.
 If you already have paid employees, you can simply add the intern as a temporary employee to your payroll system.
 We recommend easy-to-use software like Gusto, as it tracks workers’ earnings, manages payroll taxes, and provides W-2 tax forms.
+Gusto is our top recommended payroll software for small businesses—learn more about it in our Gusto review.

 Academic Credit